syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

  * `onSelectionChanging` : This callback is raised while selecting a row at the execution time before the row is selected.
 So it allows canceling the selection action by return `false`.
  * `onSelectionChanged` : This callback is raised after the column is selected.

-These two callbacks are triggered with following properties:
+The followings are the parameters of the `onSelectionChanging` and `onSelectionChanged` callbacks,

  * newItems: Gets collection of the underlying data objects added for selection.
  * oldItems: Gets collection of the underlying data objects removed from selection.

-To hook the `onSelectionChanging` callback and cancel the selection. follow the code example:
+The following example shows how to cancel the selection when select a row which contains the designation as Manager

 {% tabs %}
 {% highlight Dart %}